 - Abuse of Residents

-We help nursing home residents throughout central Illinois.
+We help nursing home residents and their families throughout central Illinois.
 This includes cities like Springfield, Bloomington, Champaign-Urbana, Peoria, Jacksonville, and smaller communities throughout the region.

 Normally, the statute of limitations for a nursing home negligence is two years, but this may be extended in some situations, especially if the victim or his or her family did not know of the negligence.
 However, make sure to consult an attorney sooner rather than later.

 Ackerman law aggressively pursues the rights of the elderly and their families in situations of elder abuse or nursing home neglect.
-Contact us at Ackerman Law office at (217) 789-1977.
+Contact us at Ackerman Law office at 217-789-1977.
 We are confident in our ability to win, so we take these claims on a contingent fee basis.
 We offer free initial consultations.
-All of our clients get prompt action and personal attention.
+All of our clients get prompt action and personalized attention.
 See what our clients have to say on our Client Reviews page.
 Read more on our Springfield Injury Lawyer Blog.